 It breaks my heart to think it but, the statistics say that one in five children in America live in households without consistent access to adequate food!
 The School Breakfast Program (SBP) was designed to try to make sure that all kids have access to a well balanced breakfast.
-Armed with scientific research linking school meals and healthy diets to academic success, school nutrition professionals have worked to expand breakfast programs through innovative delivery methods, such as grab-and-go service options, which allow students to quickly pick up their meal from the cafeteria or a hallway kiosk on their way to class.
+Armed with scientific research linking school meals and healthy diets to academic success, school nutrition professionals have worked to expand breakfast programs through innovative delivery methods.
+Options such as grab-and-go service allow students to quickly pick up their meal from the cafeteria or a hallway kiosk on their way to class.
 Many schools are even serving breakfast in the classroom so students can enjoy a healthy meal during morning announcements.

 Help Celebrate National School Breakfast Week